galaxy-co-ai/galaxyco-ai-v2/SESSION_HANDOFF_v1.1.md

 ---

 ## 📋 COMPLETED WORK - RECENT SESSIONS

+### Session 1A: First-Time User Workspace Initialization Fix (Oct 9, 2025 - 3:20 AM)
+**Problem:** Users signing in for the first time see 404 errors in console when accessing dashboard before creating a workspace.

+**Root Cause:**
+- WorkspaceProvider runs on all pages and tries to fetch `/api/workspace/current`
+- API returned 404 when user has no workspace, treated as error
+- Console shows alarming error messages even though this is expected behavior

+**Solution:**
+1. ✅ Changed API to return 200 with null workspace instead of 404
+2. ✅ Updated WorkspaceProvider to treat null workspace as normal state
+3. ✅ Added friendly info log instead of error for no workspace
+4. ✅ Removed error state for users without workspaces yet

+**Commit:** `0f5690f` - fix(web): handle no workspace state gracefully on initial sign-in

+**Files Changed:**
+- `apps/web/app/api/workspace/current/route.ts` - Return 200 with null instead of 404
+- `apps/web/hooks/useWorkspace.tsx` - Handle null workspace gracefully

+**Impact:** Cleaner first-time user experience, no confusing console errors

+---

 ### Session 1: Environment Variable Crisis & Resolution (Oct 9, 2025)
 **Problem:** Production deployment failing with `MIDDLEWARE_INVOCATION_FAILED`